 \end{theorem}

-It follows from Theorem \ref{teo:constaut+gde} that if $X_A$ is a self-dual toric variety with $A$ is pyramidal, then there are repeated weights in $A$.
-Note that any configuration in $\bZ^n$ of the form $A = \{ e_1, e_1, (0, c_1), \dots, (0, c_s) \}$ where $c_i \in \bZ^{n-1}$, with $e_1$ the first canonical basis vector and $\{c_1, \dots, c_s\}$ non pyramidal, has repeated weights without begin pyramidal (but it becomes a pyramid when we avoid repetitions).
+It follows from Theorem \ref{teo:constaut+gde} that if $X_A$ is a self-dual toric variety with $A$ pyramidal, then there are repeated weights in $A$.
+The converse of this statement does not hold.
+In the next example we show a family of {\em non}-pyramidal configurations $A$ with repetitions such that $X_A$ is self dual.